dmbarbour/glas/docs/GlasDesign.md

 See the [Glas Language Extension](GlasLangExt.md) document for details.

-## Glas Effects Model

 ## Data Models

+This section describes data types in Glas, building from simple to sophisticated.
+The Glas underlying model does not support mutable state, so all Glas data is immutable.

 ### Records

-In the underlying model, records such as `(x:6, y:7)` are encoded as a node with a labeled edge for each field.
-The Glas compiler should optimize representation of records to minimize unnecessary indirection.
+In the underlying model, a record such as `(x:6, y:7)` can be encoded as a node with a labeled edge for each field.
+The Glas compiler should optimize representation of records to avoid unnecessary indirection.

-Records are immutable.
-However, we can model record 'update' by a function that produces a copy of the record except for specified labels, which are added, removed, or have a value replaced.
-Glas provides syntax for record updates, and supports [row-polymorphic updates](https://en.wikipedia.org/wiki/Row_polymorphism).
+A record can be updated by producing a copy of the record that is different for specified labels.
+Glas supports [row-polymorphic updates](https://en.wikipedia.org/wiki/Row_polymorphism), allowing fields to be added or removed and changes in type.

-Glas distinguishes 'open' and 'closed' records.
-An open record is represented as `(x:6, y:7, ...)`.
-Open records allow new fields to be added via unification.
-Closed records are the default, such as `(x:6, y:7)`.
-Closed records will include a hidden, implicit field to support limited reflection over the set of defined fields.
-Closed records may not add new fields via unification!
+Glas records may be 'open' or 'closed' to unification.
+An open record might be represented as `(x:6, y:7, ...)` and permit new labels to be added by unification.
+In contrast, the Glas parser adds an implicit field for closed records, supporting limited introspection over which fields are defined.

-The empty, closed record `()` serves as the Glas unit type and value.
-The empty, open record `(...)` effectively serves as an anonymous future.
-It is possible to reflect on closed records, e.g. to support optional fields.

-*Aside:* Use of parentheses around an unlabeled expression, such as `(expr)`, can serve as a precedence indicator.
+The empty, closed record `()` serves as the Glas unit value and type.
+The empty, open record `(...)` serves as an anonymous future open to unification (not necessarily a record type).
+Use of parentheses around an unlabeled expression, such as `(expr)`, will simply evaluate the expression.

 ### Variants

-Glas variants can be modeled as closed, singleton records, e.g. `circle:(radius:3, color:red)` vs. `square:(side:3, color:blue)`.
-As closed records, a case function may reflect over which field is defined.
-Additionally, variants may receive special support from type system and compiler.
+Glas variants can be modeled as closed, singleton records, such as `circle:(radius:3, color:red)` or `square:(side:3, color:blue)`.
+Glas will leverage the implicit reflection field of closed records to for pattern matching and conditional behavior based on which label is defined.

-The unit variant `foo:()` is convenient for modeling enumerations or flag parameters.
+A unit variant `foo:()` is convenient for modeling enumerations or optional flags in a list of naed parameters.
 Glas will provide a convenient shorthand: `'foo` is equivalent to `foo:()`.

-*Aside:* A singleton variant can be optimized to use zero runtime overhead.
-This can be leveraged to resist accidents.

 ### Lists